jenmyers/jenmyers.net/README.md

 # Jenmyers.net

-The personal website of Jen Myers and her official repository of articles, talks, speaking events and other associated information.
+The personal website of Jen Myers, a real swell gal.
+Includes writing, about info, speaking history, mentoring signup and yearly media log.

 ## Tools